Ricordy/SL-SmartContracts/README.md

 function invest(
     uint256 _amount,
     uint256 _paymentToken
-) public nonReentrant isAllowed isProgress isNotGloballyStoped {}
+) public nonReentrant isAllowed isProgress isNotGloballyStopped {}

 /// @notice Allows a user to withdraw their investment.
 /// @dev The function requires the contract to be in Withdraw or Refunding status and the platform to be active.
-/// @custom:logic If the contract is in Refunding status, profit will be 0, and users will withdraw exactly the same amount invested. function withdraw() external nonReentrant isAllowed isWithdrawOrRefunding isNotGloballyStoped {}
+/// @custom:logic If the contract is in Refunding status, profit will be 0, and users will withdraw exactly the same amount invested. function withdraw() external nonReentrant isAllowed isWithdrawOrRefunding isNotGloballyStopped {}

 /// @notice Allows the CFO to withdraw funds for processing.
-/// @dev The function requires the contract to be in Process status and the platform to be active. function withdrawSL() external isProcess isNotGloballyStoped isCFO {}
+/// @dev The function requires the contract to be in Process status and the platform to be active. function withdrawSL() external isProcess isNotGloballyStopped isCFO {}

 /// @notice Allows the CFO to refill the contract.
 /// @dev The function requires the contract to be in Process status and the platform to be active.